mto79/ansible_collection_mto79.system/README.md

 ### From the Galaxy

-You can install the Checkmk collection with the Ansible Galaxy CLI:
+You can install the System collection with the Ansible Galaxy CLI:

     ansible-galaxy collection install mto79.system